JeffDeCola/jeffCoin/README.md

 ## OVERVIEW

 `jeffCoin` is my interpretation of a transaction based (ledger) blockchain.
-It's a work in progress, but I feel it can be used as a foundation to build bigger and better things.
+It's a work in progress but I feel it can be used as a foundation to build bigger and better things.

 jeffCoin has the following,

 * Implements a blockchain using the sha256 hash
-* A decentralized multi node P2P architecture
-* Maintains a network of nodes
+* A decentralized multi node P2P architecture maintaining a network of nodes
 * A Webserver with GUI and a REST API
 * A TCP Server for inter node communication
 * ECDSA Private & Public Key generation
-* Creating the jeffCoin address from Public Key (similar to bitcoin)
+* Creating the jeffCoin address from Public Key (Just like bitcoin)
 * ECDSA Digital Signature Verification

 What it does not have,